syncfusion-content/maui-docs/MAUI/DataGrid/column-drag-and-drop.md

 ## Cancel dropping for a particular column

-The dropping of a particular column can be canceled using the `DataGridDragAction` argument of the `QueryColumnDragging` event handler.
+The dropping of a particular column can be canceled using the `DataGridDragAction` argument in the `QueryColumnDragging` event.

 {% highlight c# %}
 dataGrid.QueryColumnDragging += SfDataGrid_QueryColumnDragging;